TetraxZ/BfBB-Practice-Mod/README.md

 -having all warps unlocked and both abilities at the start

--visuals for boss fights skips and key tricks are visible
+-visuals for boss fight skips, as well as visuals for key tricks

 -the ability to reset levels back into an almost-original state

--generally makes tricks easier to practice
+-tricks are much easier and faster to practice with

 and more!